Farama-Foundation/PettingZoo/docs/classic.md

 Dou Dizhu, or *Fighting the Landlord*, is a shedding game involving 3 players and a deck of cards plus 2 jokers with suits being irrelevant.
 Heuristically, one player is designated the "Landlord" and the others become the "Peasants".
 The objective of the game is to be the first one to have no cards left.
 If the first person to have no cards left is part of the "Peasant" team, then all members of the "Peasant" team receive a reward (+1).
 If the "Landlord" wins, then only the "Landlord" receives a reward (+1).

 The "Landlord" plays first by putting down a combination of cards.
 The next player, may pass or put down a higher combination of cards that beat the previous play.
-There are many legal combinations of cards, which you can check in [Wikipedia](https://en.wikipedia.org/wiki/Dou_dizhu).
+There are many legal combinations of cards, outlined in detail in Dou Dizhu's [Wikipedia article](https://en.wikipedia.org/wiki/Dou_dizhu).

 Our implementation wraps [RLCard](http://rlcard.org/games.html#dou-dizhu) and you can refer to its documentation for additional details.
-Please cite their work if you use this gam
+Please cite their work if you use this game in research.

 #### Observation Space